timhowgego/Aquius/README.md

 1. Conventional journey planners are aimed at users that already have some understanding of what routes exist.
 Aquius summarises overall service patterns.
 1. Most network maps are pre-defined and necessarily simplified, typically showing an entire city or territory.
 Aquius relates to a bespoke location.

 The application makes no server queries (once the initial dataset has been loaded), so responds near-instantly.
 That speed allows network discovery by trial and error, which changes the user dynamic from _being told_, to playful learning.

-Those advantages cannot maintain all the features of existing approaches to public transport information, notably:
+Some caveats:

-* Aquius maps links, not routes.
-Straight-line links are shown between defined service stops, not drawn along the precise geographic route taken.
+* Aquius maps straight-line links, not the precise geographic route taken.
 This allows services that do not stop at all intermediate stops to be clearly differentiated.
 It also makes it technically possible for an internet client to work with a large transport network.
-Aquius is however limited to displaying conventional scheduled public transport, and perhaps does not display information in the manner users have come to expect.
+Aquius is however limited conventional scheduled public transport with fixed stopping points.
 * Aquius summarises the patterns of fixed public transport networks.
 It presumes a degree of network stability over time, and cannot sensibly be used to describe a transport network that is in constant flux.
 The Aquius data structure allows filtering by time period, but such periods must be pre-defined and cannot offer the same precision as schedule-based systems.
 * Aquius only shows the direct service from _here_, not journeys achieved by interchange.
-It is theoretically possible to define keys interchanges from one service to one other service of the same type within the network dataset by mimicking a service which splits into two porions part-way through its journey.
+It is theoretically possible to define key interchanges from one service to another by mimicking a service which splits into two portions part-way through its journey.
 However if the intention is to show all possible interchanges without letting users explore the possibilities for themselves, then Aquius is not the logical platform to use: Displaying all possible interchanges ultimately results in a map of every service which fails to convey what is genuinely local to _here_.

 > Ready to explore?
 [Try a live demonstration](https://timhowgego.github.io/Aquius/live/)!